awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-fastload-rsql.md

 1. Choose the script to convert, open the context \(right\-click\) menu, and then choose **Create report**\.

 1. View the **Summary** tab\.

    The **Summary** tab displays the executive summary information from the FastLoad job script assessment report\.
 It includes conversion results for all FastLoad commands and SQL statements from your source scripts\.

-1. \(Optional\) Save a local copy of the FastLoad job script conversion assessment report as either a PDF file or a comma\-separated values \(CSV\) file:
+1. \(Optional\) Save a local copy of the FastLoad job script conversion assessment report as either a PDF file or a comma\-separated value \(CSV\) file:
    + To save the FastLoad job script conversion assessment report as a PDF file, choose **Save to PDF** at upper right\.

-      The PDF file contains the executive summary, action items, and recommendations for scripts conversion\.
+      The PDF file contains the executive summary, action items, and recommendations for script conversion\.
-   + To save the FastLoad job script conversion assessment report as a CSV file, choose **Save to CSV ** at upper right\.
+   + To save the FastLoad job script conversion assessment report as a CSV file, choose **Save to CSV **at upper right\.

      The CSV file contains action items, recommended actions, and an estimated complexity of manual effort required to convert the scripts\.